Skip to content

 How do I Apply?

-If you want to apply for a rebate for a training program, you need to apply online before training commences.
-You will find the online application form on the Authority's website.
-You will receive written confirmation of whether the training rebate is approved, and the amount.
-You will also receive instructions on how to claim your rebate(s) and when you need to do it by.
+If you wish to apply for a rebate for a training program, you need to lodge an application via the TFA website before training commences..
+Once an application is lodged, you will receive written confirmation of the lodgement.
+Within two business days, the application will be reviewed and you receive written confirmation of the outcome.
+If the training rebate is approved, you will receive instructions on how to claim your rebate(s), timeframes to complete the training and lodge an invoice for payment and the amount(s).
 Note: Funding is subject to change at any time, based on the Authority's financial priorities.

 Who can Apply?